mohantirumalasetti/shpels/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file according to your project's specific details and requirements.
-Let me know if you need further assistance!